Sylvie's Love: Plot

 Sylvie and Robert attend separate New Year's Eve parties.
 Kate informs Sylvie that she is quitting to get married and is promoting Sylvie to take her place.
 Tensions spring up around the band; Sid, the record company executive who monitors the band, offers Robert a chance to record his own material.
 That night, Sylvie's father has a heart attack and passes away; while in the hospital he calls Robert and tells him that Michelle is his daughter.
 During the funeral, Sylvie and Lacy agree to split up.
 Robert approaches Sylvie about Michelle's paternity; eventually, she lets him meet Michelle, and Robert moves into her house.

 Some time later, Robert approaches Sid about his offer, but Sid turns him down as he believes jazz is dying.
 Sylvie assures him that she can provide for them while Robert sorts things out.
 Robert tells Sylvie that he is thinking of contacting an old friend who had offered to put him in touch with Motown musicians, but if the job is successful, they will have to move to Detroit.
-The job offer turns out to be a fluke; upon returning to New York, Robert realizes that Sylvie loves her career too much for them to move.
+The job offer turns out to be a bust; upon returning to New York, Robert realizes that Sylvie loves her career too much for them to move.
 He tells Sylvie he got the job, but that he will move to Detroit alone.
 Sylvie tells him to leave.
 Robert returns to Detroit and gets a job at an auto plant.

 The week of the March on Washington for Jobs and Freedom, Sylvie comes to D.C. to visit Mona, and runs into Dickie's wife Carmen at the hotel.
 Carmen informs her that Robert is working at a plant.
 Mona muses that Robert did not tell her about the auto plant job for the same reason Sylvie did not tell him about the pregnancy: they did not want to destroy the other person's career.
 Sylvie travels to Detroit and meets Robert at the plant.
 She tells him she can't be happy without him in her life; the two reconcile.